jacquessham/SalesAnalytics/USRetail/ModelTraining/ExploringFeatures/Readme.md

 There are two features that we need to look at to improve model accuracy: Date and Markdown.

 ## Date
-with Date:    85% R-square
+with Date:    82% R-square
-without Date: 90% R-square
+without Date: 83% R-square

 ## Markdowns
-with Markdowns:    89% R-square without Markdowns: 87% R-square
+with Markdowns:    83% R-square without Markdowns: 85% R-square

 ## Verdict
 No Date<br>
-Yes Markdowns
+No Markdowns